Skip to Main Content

 • Dozens more victims suffer personal injuries that are considered less severe, but can still prevent them from working or engaging in their favorite hobbies while resulting in mountains of medical expenses.

-Even a minor bike crash while riding a bike can end up resulting in a traumatic brain injury or other catastrophic personal injuries.
+Even a minor crash while riding a bike can end up resulting in serious personal injuries.
 Among the most common include:

 • Cuts, lacerations, and road rash: Cuts and lacerations from contact with the road, glass, vehicle parts and other objects may be serious enough as to require stitches and put you at risk for infection while rod rash can result in permanent scars.